-Exams- There will be three midterm exams and one final exam.
+Exams.
+There will be three midterm exams and one final exam.
 The exams will be similar in format to the grammar quizzes.
 The exams will test your ability to reproduce Latin paradigms, translate Latin sentences, translate Latin vocabulary words, identify Latin morphology/syntax, and explain syntactical usage.
-There will be no make-up exams unless in the case of an emergency or athletic commitment (with written documentation).
+There will be no make-up exams unless in the case of an emergency or athletic commitment (with written documentation (doctor's note, notice of family emergency, etc.).
 I must be notified of an excused absence at least three hours before the exam.
 Please note that the new exam will be different.
 Make up exams will be administered no more than one week after the original date of the exam.